ethereum/EIPs/EIPS/eip-metanft_keystore_contr.md

 The current EIP is not focused on creating a new token standard, but rather offering a flexible, universal, and objective approach that caters to a variety of use cases.
 The motivation behind this proposal is to provide a more unified, efficient, and flexible framework for managing on-chain data associated with NFTs, in the form of Properties and Restrictions.
 By doing so, this standard aims to reduce the need for multiple overlapping standards, fostering a more cohesive Ethereum ecosystem.

+A case-by-case analysis was performed and summarized [here](../assets/eip-7210/eip-7210-compat.md).

 ## Specification